Surgical & Medical Weight-Loss Procedures

 Medical Weight Loss

 Surgery is not always the best treatment for morbid obesity.
 Sometimes there are medical options that have not yet been explored.
-Grinnell Bariatrics and Grinnell Regional Medical Center offer a comprehensive medical weight-loss program under such circumstances that includes disease management, behavioral therapy, nutritional education and fitness recommendations to help our patients make a speedy recovery.
+Grinnell Bariatrics and Grinnell Regional Medical Center offer a comprehensive medical weight-loss program under such circumstances that include disease management, behavioral therapy, nutritional education and fitness recommendations to help our patients make a speedy recovery.